 Car insurance companies get your odometer readings in a variety of ways.
-They might ask you directly, obtain it via a tracking device, or ask for your odometer reading from third-party companies, like mechanics or repair shops.Insurance tracking devices come as dongles that you can plug into your car or an app for your smartphone.
+They might ask you directly or obtain it via a tracking device you’ve consented to install.Insurance tracking devices come as dongles that you can plug into your car or an app for your smartphone.

-What is an insurance tracker?
+What is an Insurance Tracker?

-What is a vehicle odometer reading?
+What is a Car Odometer Reading?

 A vehicle odometer reading is a physical reading or photo taken of your vehicle’s odometer.
 With an annual or bi-annual odometer reading, car insurance companies will have an accurate picture of your annual mileage.

-What data is tracked?
+What Data is Tracked?

 These factors contribute to your policy premium in some cases.
 In fact, they can even cause your premium to increase or decrease, depending on your situation.

 Insurance companies have used modern technology to reward safe drivers and further refine their models.
-Insurance is based on projections and probability, like your age, your gender, the model of your car, your past driving history, and previous insurance records.
+Insurance is based on projections and probability, like your age, your gender, the model of your car, your past driving history and previous insurance records.
 These are all factors considered by insurance companies.

 Now, instead of only using probabilities, they can collect real-time data from customers for more sophisticated data analysis and accident probability analysis.
 Even if it seems invasive, if you drive safely it can mean lower premiums and long-term savings.